How to Measure a Roof for Solar Panels

 Now determine the number of rows and columns to fit the solar panels in the available roof space.
 Start by finding the dimensions of single solar module.
 Each panel is generally 65" x 39" (17.4 sq ft per panel) with variance of a few inches depending on specific model chosen.
 You can find the panel dimensions for your chosen model on the specification or data sheet.
 The solar panels available at FreeCleanSolar.com will include the panel dimensions.

 The number of rows and columns used in the layout do not have to be uniform.
 You can have 1 row of 4 panels and another row of 5 panels.
 The basic rule is to work with whatever fits.
 However, keep in mind the look and aesthetic appearance of the array.

-If using top mount clamps, be sure to allow one (1") inch between panels for the top clamps.
-This spacing is not needed when bottom clamps are used.
+If using top mount clamps, be sure to allow one (1/4") inch between panels for the top clamps.

 Other measurements to note include the roof joist spacing, the roof pitch, wind pressure and snow load.
 The national standard for spacing between roof joists is 16" on center.
 This will impact where the roof attachments and mounting rails can be placed.
 The roof pitch measures the slope of the roof.
 This will be used to determine if your panels can be flush-mounted or if additional tilting of the panels is desired for optimal Sun exposure.
 HOW TO MEASURE ROOF PITCH

 To determine wind or snow load, the location zip code can be used to reference various look-up tables.
 All these factors will impact the placement of roof attachments to ensure adequate strength of the solar array mounting racks.
 The type of attachment used is primarily dictated by the roofing material.
 The typical roofing materials are shingle (asphalt, wood, concrete, ceramic or stone), S-tile (like Spanish tile) and metal (standing seam).